nomad-dormouse/mnist-digit-recognizer/README.md

 ### Docker Configuration

-The project uses a multi-stage Dockerfile approach for better maintainability:
+The project uses a simple but effective Docker approach:
-- A single `Dockerfile` in the root directory contains stages for both local and remote environments
+- A single `Dockerfile` for the application
-- The `base` stage contains common dependencies and configuration
+- A single `docker-compose.yml` file for container orchestration
-- The `local` stage adds development-specific settings
+- The `IS_DEVELOPMENT` environment variable controls application behavior:
-- The `remote` stage adds production-specific settings
+  - Set to `true` by default (enables hot reloading, debug options)
-- Docker Compose override files specify which target to use for each environment
+  - Set to `false` for production deployment (enables optimizations)

 ### Database Schema